-There are multiple ways to setup a computer for Learning Path creation.
+There are multiple ways to set up a computer for Learning Path creation.

 Three tools are mandatory: